welkinhealth/slate/source/index.html.md

 More information on the JWT protocol can be found at [jwt.io](https://jwt.io/).

-A simple guide to understanding JWT can befound in this [Medium article](https://medium.com/vandium-software/5-easy-steps-to-understanding-json-web-tokens-jwt-1164c0adfcec).
+A simple guide to understanding JWT can be found in this [Medium article](https://medium.com/vandium-software/5-easy-steps-to-understanding-json-web-tokens-jwt-1164c0adfcec).

 # Update Notifications
 Welkin's APIs work using a “ping and pull” model.
 This means our APIs notify subscribers via Webhook any time there’s an update to your data within our platform.
 Your subscribers can then decide if you want to pull the updated resources into your system, from Welkin.
 This ensures your systems are kept up to date with the latest data changes in our platform, without needing to continuously poll our APIs.